 Space and Time

-For agnostics, in the absence of religious belief, the great metaphors of space and time are all that's left.
+Beauty and the Beast is a story about love and redemption and fits perfectly into Christian mythology.
+For agnostics though, in the absence of religious belief, the great metaphors of space and time are all that's left.
 But that's actually quite a lot really.

 In the sciences, “double helix” and “string theory” and "black holes" may only be metaphors but they grab the imagination of writers, artists and musicians too.
 I like these lines by Vladimir Nabokov: “in the spiral unwinding of things, space warps into something akin to time, and time, in its turn, warps into something akin to thoughts…” (Speak, Memory, chapter 15).